amirmohammadkz/starter-academic/content/post/post1/index.md

 This post may be somehow pessimistic, somehow far from reality, but anyway, these are concerns that I think this issue deserves more attention.
 Some of them may be wrong, but I believe devoting some time to think about our field’s probable destination, even if it might be wrong, is necessary.

-If you disagree with me or have recommendations and comments, I appreciate if you write it in the comments.
+If you disagree with me or have recommendations and comments, I appreciate if you reach out to me.

 ### Did you find this page helpful?
 Consider sharing it 🙌